rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/oracle/oracle_hashdump.md

   5. Set up your MSF environment to support Oracle.
 You need gem ruby-oci8, as well as Oracle Instant Client.
 Tutorial here: https://github.com/rapid7/metasploit-framework/wiki/How-to-get-Oracle-Support-working-with-Kali-Linux
   6. Make sure you have a database connected to MSF (postgresql).
 This can be done through `msfdb` tool or through `db_connect` command in `msfconsole`.

-## Verification Steps

-  Example steps in this format (is also in the PR):

   1. Start `msfconsole`
   2. Do: ```use auxiliary/scanner/oracle/oracle_hashdump.rb```
   3. Do: ```run```